 Also, preferably, while it's okay to have your blog on a free platform, it's better to put it on your own domain.
 Many web-hosts allow people to install Wordpress for free on their own websites.
 There’s also Weebly who offers free to extremely reasonably priced web hosting with one of the best do-it-yourself website builders out there.
 Then all you have to do is post content regularly – at the very least once per week.
 But it’s not just about writing and sharing content that people want.
 You want to make sure that your incoming search traffic – and social media traffic – is really getting what they’re looking for.

-So what that you post to your blog to make your site more relevant not only in the eyes of search engines, but also in the eyes of those who may end up clicking on your webpage link in the search engine results pages?
 The first part is easy: Do you answer their questions and/or do you fulfill their needs?
 Here's the part that isn't quite so easy: how do you make them feel?
 It's a proven fact that if you make people feel better by easing their concerns or solving a nagging problem that they may have, they're a lot more likely to remember you for that.
-Emotional value is everything for human beings, and since 99.9% of your readers will likely be human beings, that’s who you have to write for.
+Emotional value is everything for human beings.
+Since 99% of your readers will likely be human beings, that’s who you have to write for.

 Also, while it’s important to be consistent in the type of content that you post, if your strategy isn’t working, be sure to switch things up.
 You don’t want to look like a robot – even when things are working, switch things up for variety.
 People love surprises.
 Even a successful website will introduce a guest blogger or take a very new direction for a day or two just to offer some new perspective.
 Recycling old content by taking a completely different angle does this well.
 It’s fine to repurpose and recycle content, and people will appreciate your innovativeness often without really realizing it.